 The data for this study were obtained through a questionnaire survey, photographic recording and direct measurement of marginal open spaces in the different residential neighbourhoods.
-Ile-Ife was stratified into the traditional (low-income), transition (middle-income), peripheral (high-income), and postcrisis residential zones to obtain the data.
-Through a reconnaissance survey and Google Earth, 391 streets were identified in the four residential areas.
-This comprised 85, 79, 182 and 45 streets in the core, post-crisis, transition and suburban zones.
+Ile-Ife was stratified into the traditional (low-income), transition (middle-income), peripheral (high-income) and post-crisis residential zones to obtain the data.
+Through a reconnaissance survey and Google Earth, 391 streets were identified in the four residential areas that comprised 85, 79, 182 and 45 streets in the core, post-crisis, transition and sub-urban zones.
 One of every five streets (20%) in each residential neighbourhood was selected using systematic sampling.
 Furthermore, 561 houses were identified along the selected streets.
-These comprise 118, 141, 180, and 121 houses in the respective zones.
+These comprise 118, 141, 180 and 121 houses in the respective zones.
 After the first house was chosen randomly, every fifth house was selected using systematic sampling to determine where the questionnaire would be administered to obtain information on the temporary use of the marginal spaces and associated environmental problems, among other things.
-One hundred and thirteen (113) copies of the questionnaire were administered to the respondents in the selected buildings.
-For this study, the respondents were the household heads in the selected buildings.
+The questionnaire was administered to 113 respondents whom were the household heads in the selected buildings.
 Therefore, they are considered to be in the ideal position to give good insights into the temporary usage of marginal spaces in their neighbourhoods.

 The respondents were also provided with a list of problems associated with the temporary appropriation of open spaces identified in the literature.
-They were asked to rate the occurrence of the problems on a five-point Likert scale of never, almost never, occasionally/sometimes, almost every time and every time.
+They were asked to rate the occurrence of the problems on a five-point Likert scale of "Never", "Almost Never", "Occasionally/Sometimes", "Almost Every Time" and "Every Time".
 The analysis of data obtained using this procedure was later evolved into an index called the residents' perception index (RPI).
-To calculate the index, the ratings above were assigned a value of 5,4,3,2 and 1.
-The Total Weight Value (TWV) for each attribute is obtained through the summation of the product of the number of responses for each rating to an attribute and the respective weight value.
-This is expressed mathematically as:
+The ratings were assigned a value of 5, 4, 3, 2 and 1 to calculate the index.
+The total weight value (TWV) for each attribute is obtained through the summation of the product of the number of responses for each rating to an attribute and the respective weight value.
+The calculation is mathematically expressed as follows:

-$RPI = \sum{i=1}^{5} PiVi$ ....(i)
+$$RPI = \sum{i=1}^{5} PiVi$$